What causes bunions and how can you avoid them?

 Consider these suggestions:

-• Stylish wedges vs. heels to compliment your outfit
+• Stylish wedges instead of heels to compliment your outfit

 • Alternate wedge and heel heights on different days, so you can vary the overall pressure that is placed on your joints

 • Select a shoe that is not tight in the toe.
 This is one of the primary causes of bunions, so be sure to choose a shoe that is appropriate for your foot size

 For the newest technology and thoughtfully designed wedges for all day wear, check out the Getaway Sticks collection.

 This provides general information.
 For detailed and personal advice, you should see a qualified medical practitioner.